ajh-git-repo/Python/README.md

   Type emoji:
       Type an emoji to incorporate.
 I recommend a colored square emoji such as 🟥🟧🟨🟩🟦🟪 or ⬛️.
 DO NOT use the ⬜️ emoji, as it will blend in with the background.
   Type image length.
-      Length 1 is for a picture 8 bits wide, so it is better for VERY short quotes (about 5 characters). level 5 is 40 bits wide, so it is better for longer messages.
+      Length 1 is for a picture 8 bits wide, so it is better for VERY short quotes (about 5 characters).
+Length 5 is 40 bits wide, so it is better for longer messages.
 Please experiment with image length to find the best fit for your text.
   Type text.
       Type in a quote or saying.
 Make sure you use the right image length to fit your text.
   Recieve results!